 A modern approach to the stock market, with no commission fees.
 Invest by the dollar amount and build a balanced portfolio.

-Our main product is our early wage access feature, also known as earned wage access or on-demand pay.
 Through the Rain app, your employees can withdraw a portion of the wages they’ve already earned but haven’t been paid for yet.
-For example, an employee who isn’t getting paid until Friday, but has a bill due on Wednesday, can withdraw what they need to avoid overdrafting on their account (for a small transaction fee, similar to an ATM charge).
-The rest of their paycheck would arrive according to your normal pay schedule — and you would reimburse Rain for their withdrawal on payday as well.
+For example, an employee who isn’t getting paid until Friday, but has a bill due on Wednesday, can withdraw what they need to avoid overdrafting their account (for a small transaction fee, similar to an ATM charge).
+The rest of their paycheck would arrive according to your normal pay schedule.
 It’s easy and doesn’t cost you a dime.

 When you sign up for Rain (100% free for employers), you get happier, healthier employees, and your employees gain financial freedom.